Approximation of the Mumford-Shah Functional by Phase Fields of Bounded Variation

 The Mumford-Shah functional has been introduced by D. Mumford and J. Shah in \cite{MumSha1989} in the context of image segmentation.
 For a given image, $g \in L^\infty(\Om)$, where $\Om \subset \R^n$ represents the image domain, it is given by

 where $\alpha, \beta, \gamma >0$ are parameters, free to choose.
 One wants to minimize the functional with respect to $u \in C^1(\Omega \setminus \Gamma)$, being the segmentally denoised approximation of $g$, and $\Gamma \subset \Om$ closed, describing the contours of the segments.
 For $\beta = 0$ this functional appeared once more in \cite{FraMar1998} in the context of fracture mechanics.
-There $u$ models the displacement function, and $\Gamma \subset \Om$ being closed represents the fracture set.
-The minimization is then restricted to some boundary condition.
+There, $u$ models the displacement function, and $\Gamma \subset \Om$ being closed represents the fracture set.
+The minimization is then restricted to some Dirichlet boundary condition.

-As usual in the theory of free-discontinuity problems (see \cite{AmbFusPal2000,Bra1998}) the Mumford-Shah functional \eqref{strongMS} is relaxed to the space of special functions of bounded variations (see Section~\ref{functionsOfBoundedVariation} for more details on these functions), where the set $\Gamma$ is replaced by the discontinuity set $S_u$.
+As usual in the theory of free-discontinuity problems (see \cite{AmbFusPal2000,Bra1998}) the Mumford-Shah functional \eqref{strongMS} is relaxed to the space of special functions of bounded variation (see Section~\ref{functionsOfBoundedVariation} for more details on these functions), where the set $\Gamma$ is replaced by the discontinuity set $S_u$.
 Namely, instead of \eqref{strongMS} one considers

 for $u\in \SBV(\Om)$, the set of special functions of bounded variation.
-In this setting the existence of the minimizers is well-known and follows from compactness properties of $\SBV(\Om)$ and some lower semi-continuity properties (see \cite{Amb1995,Amb1989,Amb1990}), using the direct method in the calculus of variations.
+In this setting the existence of the minimizers is well-known and follows from compactness properties of $\SBV(\Om) \cap L^\infty(\Om)$ and some lower semi-continuity properties (see \cite{Amb1995,Amb1989,Amb1990}), using the direct method in the calculus of variations.
 Furthermore, by the regularity property shown in \cite{DeCarLea1989} we know that for any minimizer $u \in \SBV(\Om)$ of \eqref{SBV_MS} the pair $(u,\bar S_u)$ minimizes~\eqref{strongMS}.

-Note, that when $\beta =0$ -- which is the case in fracture mechanics -- the functional must be defined on $\GSBV(\Om)$, the set of generalized special functions of bounded variation (see Section~\ref{functionsOfBoundedVariation}), in order to obtain the existence of a minimizer.
-This is due to the requirement of a uniform bound of the minimizing sequence in the direct method for applying the mentioned compactness properties in $\SBV(\Om)$.
-Only for $\beta >0$ this $L^\infty$-bound is automatically achieved, whereas for $\beta = 0$ one has to fall back to $\GSBV(\Om)$.
+As already mentioned, in the case of fracture mechanics, we usually have $\beta = 0$ and $L^2$\nobreakdash-penalization is replaced by a Dirichlet boundary condition.
+In general, the functional must then be defined on $\GSBV(\Om)$, the set of generalized special functions of bounded variation (see Section~\ref{functionsOfBoundedVariation}), in order to obtain the existence of a minimizer.
+This is due to the requirement of a uniform bound of the minimizing sequence in the direct method for applying the above-mentioned compactness properties in $\SBV(\Om)$.
+Only for $\beta >0$, this $L^\infty$-bound is automatically achieved, whereas for $\beta = 0$ one has to fall back to $\GSBV(\Om)$.